Walter0697/PantryPal/README.md

 This project uses a two-step deployment process to handle large Next.js builds:

 1. Build artifacts are uploaded to Cloudflare R2 storage
-2. Cloudflare Pages pulls the artifacts from R2 for deployment
+2. The artifacts are downloaded and then deployed to Cloudflare Pages

+The process works as follows:
+- The Next.js app is built using the standalone output
+- The build artifacts are compressed and uploaded to R2
+- The artifacts are then downloaded and extracted
+- The extracted files are deployed to Cloudflare Pages

+This approach overcomes the size limitations of direct Cloudflare Pages deployments.

 ### Setup Required Secrets